 Mozart's wife Constanze secretly brings a portfolio of Mozart's work to court composer Antonio Salieri.
 She wants him to consider Mozart for an important job.

-Salieri, a glutinous Italian who is jealous of Mozart's talent, offers Constanze a refreshment called Capezzoli di Venere, Nipples of Venus.
+Salieri, a gluttonous Italian who is jealous of Mozart's talent, offers Constanze a refreshment called Capezzoli di Venere, or "Nipples of Venus."
 Constanze giggles because their name is incredibly naughty, as is their appearance.
-Watch their interaction in the video clip below!
+Watch the interaction in the video clip from Amadeus below!

 Researching Nipples of Venus

 Salieri describes the treats as Roman chestnuts in brandied sugar.
 Looking for recipes for Nipples of Venus online is an interesting challenge.
-There doesn't seem to be a single official way to make these confections.
+There doesn't seem to be a single official way to make these now-famous confections.

 I found some recipes that top the white chocolate-covered mounds with pink dots.
 Others dot the tops with dark chocolate.
 Yet others cover the filling with dark chocolate and finish with a white chocolate dot instead.
 The filling also varies, where some recipes suggest other nuts as opposed to chestnuts.